-A fire piston is not a common item.
+A fire piston is not an everyday item.
 So, Amazon is a great place to begin your search.
-The piston fire start has excellent reviews, an O-ring and even starter tinder.
+The piston firestarter has excellent reviews, an O-ring, and even starter tinder.
 Click the image below for more information.

 What Exactly is a Piston Fire Starter?

 The fire syringe is composed of a hollow cylinder with length ranging from roughly 7.5 cm-15 cm.
-It also has a bore of around 7 mm in a diameter which is opened at one end and sealed at the other.
-The cylinder is fitted with a piston having an airtight round seal.
-It contains a handle on its end to allow for applying a firm grip.
-Generally, the piston has a recess or a notch in or on its face, where tinder is placed.
+It also has a bore of around 7 mm in a diameter that is opened at one end and sealed at the other.
+The cylinder is fitted with a piston having an airtight round seal, which contains a handle on its end to allow for applying a firm grip.
+Generally, the piston has a recess or a notch in or on its face, where the tinder is placed.

 How To Use A Piston Fire Starter